 In order to make our applications more useful for people with physical disabilities, we have continually evolved the software based on our observations and feedback.
-While some of these issues are well known for PC accessibility software, others are specific to our application.

 In the original Remote Commander, the physical buttons (which normally switch to different Palm applications) are used as modifiers or to "press" the mouse buttons.
 This proved very useful for most people, but it was difficult to remember what each button does, especially since they are assignable.
-Therefore, we added labels, as shown in Figure 2-a.
-Our subjects with disabilities were not able to push the physical buttons, however, so we made the labels into onscreen soft buttons that could be tapped.
+Therefore we added labels, as shown in Figure 2-a.
+Our subjects with disabilities were not able to push the physical buttons however, so we made the labels into onscreen soft buttons that could be tapped on the screen.